NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/piercing-whistle-snare.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "piercing-whistle-snare"
 aliases: "Piercing Whistle Snare"
 source: "Pathfinder Lost Omens Monsters of Myth"
 pg: ""
-rarity: ""
+rarity: "Rare"
 trait01: "consumable"
 trait02: "mechanical"
 trait03: "snare"
 trait04: "trap"
-trait05: "rare"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 6
 weight:
 value: "45"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "This snare forces air through several high-pitched, whistle-like pipes or reeds.
 The shrill noise can be heard clearly up to 2 miles away but is most intense near the snare's trigger.
 The snare deals 4d6 sonic damage (DC 22 Fortitude check save) to creatures within 10 feet; a creature that fails this save is [[Conditions/Deafened|Deafened]] for 1 round (1 hour on a critical failure).
 The triggering creature is deafened for 1 minute on a failure, or 1 hour on a critical failure."
 powerTitle1:
 actionEconomy1:
 type1: